The thought of getting a free website is tempting. The internet is full of companies offering free website hosting, even for self-hosted WordPress.

 Good Alternatives to a Free Website

-The best alternative to a free website is of course a paid website.
-There are plenty of hosting services offering WordPress hosting at very low costs.
+The best alternative to a free website is, of course, a paid professional website.
+There are plenty of hosting services offering WordPress hosting at meager costs.

 If you don’t want to pay at all and just want to learn, then you can practice on your own computer.
 You can easily install WordPress on your Windows computer using Wamp or Mamp for Mac.

 We hope this article helped you learn why having a free website is a bad idea.
 You may also want to read our guide explaining why you should use WordPress, or check out this article on why is WordPress free, what are the costs, and what is the catch?